 - 1. Select the desired channel of transmission. - 2.
-Set the DYNAMIKE PLUS control fully clockwise.

-3. If the channel is clear, depress the push-to-talk switch on the microphone and speak in a normal voice.
-The output lamp will light indicating proportional output power.
+Set the DYNAMIKE control fully clockwise. - 3.
+If the channel is clear, depress the push-to-talk switch on the microphone and speak in a normal voice.

-CAUTION
+- CAUTION -

 Be sure the antenna is properly connected to the unit before transmitting.
-Prolonged transmitting without an antenna or with a poorly matched antenna (high SWR, over 3) can cause damage to the transmitter.
+Prolonged transmitting without an antenna or with a poorly matched antenna (high SWR; over 3) can cause damage to the transmitter.